 Ben Tebbe, Director of Theatre

-In addition to his work as an actor, Ben is a founding member of Heartland Actors’ Repertory Theatre (HART) and was Company Manager for the first three years of HART’s existence.
-For HART he has performed in Death and the Maiden, The Merchant of Venice, Much Ado About Nothing, staged readings of Happy Birthday, Wanda June, and An Evening of Edgar Allan Poe, and stage managed the world premiere production of Midwestern Hemisphere.
+In addition to his work as an actor, Mr. Tebbe is a founding member of Heartland Actors’ Repertory Theatre (HART) and was Company Manager for the first three years of HART’s existence.
+For HART he has performed in The Tempest, Twelfth Night, Taming of the Shrew, Death and the Maiden, The Merchant of Venice, Much Ado About Nothing, staged readings of Happy Birthday, Wanda June, and An Evening of Edgar Allan Poe, and stage managed the world premiere production of Midwestern Hemisphere.
 He was instrumental in the development of Shakespeare on the Canal, the free summer show from HART in White River State Park.

 Mr. Tebbe is a 2011-12 Creative Renewal Fellowship recipient from the Arts Council of Indianapolis and the Lilly Foundation.